vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 6. Check the “Participate in the Customer Experience Improvement Program”, if you so desire, and click **Review Configuration**.
-7. Review all the configuration.
-Once reviewed, you can either copy the command provided and execute it in CLI or proceed with UI to deploy the management cluster.
+7. Review the configuration.
+After reviewing the configuration, you can either copy the command provided and execute it in CLI or proceed with UI to deploy the management cluster.

     When the deployment is triggered from the UI, the installer wizard displays the deployment logs on the screen.

     ![Deployment logs in installer UI](img/tko-on-vsphere/47-Mgmt-cluster-12.png)